 Innkeeper.
 In my last post I told you about the benefits a traveler can find by checking into a B&B. I thought I’d turn the page and tell you what the average day of an innkeeper is like.
 Although I’d be happy (kind of) if it did, the daily routine of this innkeeper does not include eating M&M’s and watching television.

-But oh, what I wouldn’t give on some days to do just that.
-Sit down, put my feet up, pop a few M’s and watch some mindless daytime television or better yet, a really good movie that I can watch over and over again and never grow tired of it.
+What I would give on some days to do just that.
+Sit down, put my feet up, pop a few M’s and watch some mindless daytime television.
+Or, better yet, a really good movie that I can watch over and over again and never grow tired of it.
 Under the Tuscan Sun is a really good example of that, Eat, Pray, Love is another, as is The Best Exotic Marigold Hotel; see a pattern here?
 But I digress.

 Time to bake!
-We always have a freshly-baked plate of cookies or something yummy for afternoon tea, which is available for guests to help themselves at their leisure.
+We always have a freshly-baked plate of cookies or something yummy for afternoon tea.
+Tea time is available for guests to help themselves at their leisure.
 We provide cold sodas, tea, coffee and snacks 24/7.

 Did I mention the phone rings throughout the day?
 It makes for a lot of talking on the phone whether it is to book a reservation or just to answer a question (or 20).
 The phone is an innkeeper’s lifeline to business so the phone is with us always.
 When I am away from the inn I carry a tote-able office in my backpack, complete with reservation book and pencils and I can take a reservation in the middle of Costco without skipping a beat.
 I also carry a camera, because I never know when I’m going to find the perfect image to post online.